[extreme environments]

 fabric of red sweater, inner lining of a wool coat.

-Cities not abstract.
-Actual metal beams, lit up ads shimmer on the sides of buildings, the rise-rise flats continually shift upward while you’re not looking, cities in which I buy coffee in white paper cups;
+City not abstract.
+Actual metal beams, lit up ads shimmer on the sides of buildings, the rise-rise flats continually shift upward while you’re not looking, city in which I buy coffee in white paper cups;

 I make myself sick.